tbogdala/rust-llama.cpp/README.md

 The rust bindings are mostly based on https://github.com/go-skynet/go-llama.cpp/

+## Forked from mdrokz/rust-llama.cpp

+Main changes from the forked version:

+- [x] Integration tests created
+- [x] BUG: Fixed a memory allocation error in `predict()` for the output buffer causing problems on `free`

+This fork has the changes in development on the 'dev' branch, which will be merged into 'master' once tested well enough.

 ## Building Locally

 Note: This repository uses git submodules to keep track of [LLama.cpp](https://github.com/ggerganov/llama.cpp).